YAmikep/ixml/README.rst

     ...     do_something_with(city)

-Below are the two 'city' Python objects yield by ``items``.
+Below are the two 'city' Python objects yielded by ``items``.
 They are constructed as a dict by default.
 You can change this behavior by providing another builder class to the ``items`` function.

 .. code:: python